-(1) Based on Autodesk's financial results and relative total stockholder return for the fiscal 2018 performance period.
-The performance stock units were attained at rates ranging from 90.0% to 117.6% of the target award.
+(1) Based on Autodesk's financial results and relative total stockholder return for the fiscal 2020 performance period.
+The performance stock units were attained at rates ranging from 96.6% to 101.1% of the target award.

-For the restricted stock granted during fiscal years ended January 31, 2019, 2018, and 2017, the weighted average grant date fair values were \$144.37, \$106.55, and \$65.95, respectively.
-The fair values of the shares vested during fiscal years ended January 31, 2019, 2018, and 2017 were \$425.4 million, \$399.7 million, and \$232.2 million, respectively.
+For the restricted stock granted during fiscal years ended January 31, 2021, 2020, and 2019, the weighted average grant date fair values were \$224.20, \$156.24, and \$144.37, respectively.
+The fair value of the shares vested during fiscal years ended January 31, 2021, 2020, and 2019 were \$503.4 million, \$361.0 million, and \$425.4 million, respectively.

-During the fiscal year ended January 31, 2019, Autodesk granted 2.1 million restricted stock units.
+During the fiscal year ended January 31, 2021, Autodesk granted 2.2 million restricted stock units.
 Restricted stock units vest over periods ranging from immediately upon grant to a pre-determined date that is typically within three years from the date of grant.
 Restricted stock units are not considered outstanding stock at the time of grant, as the holders of these units are not entitled to any of the rights of a stockholder, including voting rights.
 The fair value of the restricted stock units is expensed ratably over the vesting period.
-Autodesk recorded stock-based compensation expense related to restricted stock units of \$189.3 million, \$202.1 million, and \$173.0 million during fiscal years ended January 31, 2019, 2018, and 2017, respectively.
-As of January 31, 2019, total compensation cost not yet recognized of \$364.5 million related to non-vested awards is expected to be recognized over a weighted average period of 1.76 years.
-At January 31, 2019, the number of restricted stock units granted but unvested was 3.9 million.